mhjlam/Checkmate/README.md

 ## License

-This software is licensed under the [CC BY-NC-SA License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.